Joaquina Salgado

 The artwork explores the theme of power dynamics and how individuals experience them differently based on their personal histories and cultural backgrounds.
 It also questions the impact of digital surveillance and the erosion of data privacy on our sense of intimacy.
 Through anonymous storytelling, Avispish seeks to express these themes in an unusual way.

-The project was born as a response to police violence against demonstrators in Switzerland during International Women's Day 2023.
+The project was born as a response to police violence against demonstrators during International Women's Day 2023.
 The artist, along with three other women who were subjected to unjustified aggression, engaged in an anonymous conversation about their experiences—this exchange became the foundation of the piece.
 During the protest, attendees were forced to pass through a police checkpoint where their data was collected using facial capture techniques.
 This act of surveillance, imposed on a day dedicated to demanding rights, became the core of the project.

 “Avispish” Installation during the collective exhibition “Inherited” in Atelier Mondial, Basel.
 Switzerland